 Join us for our monthly drop-in volunteer workday as we focus on restoring the grasslands of Ring Mountain!
 Ring Mountain is home to numerous rare and endangered plants, but this habitat is being threatened by invasive species.
-Volunteer work may include invasive species removal, seed collecting, tarping, and/or installing native plants.
+Volunteer work may include invasive species removal, seed collecting, planting native plants, or other restoration activities.
 Educational components are included as we discuss the plants and animals that inhabit this unique place and explain how volunteer activities are having a positive impact.
-Work is mildly strenuous and usually requires a short hike to the site.
 Drop-in days are held on the last Saturday of every month (except November and December).
+Volunteer work is mildly strenuous and involves bending, pulling, and kneeling, and usually requires a short hike to the site.
 Dress in layers you can get dirty, wear sturdy shoes, and bring water.
-High fire danger may cancel: Call (415) 473-7191 to get an update on fire danger status and land closures.
-If a “Red Flag” warning is in effect, all walks and events on Open Space District preserves are cancelled.
-Questions: Contact Ring Mountain Stewardship Coordinator Sarah Minnick at (415) 473-5058 or SMinnick@marincounty.org.
-Meet at the gate at the end of Taylor Rd in Tiburon.
-DIRECTIONS: From Hwy 101 in Corte Madera, take the exit for Tamalpais Dr east.
-Go straight onto San Clemente, which merges into Paradise Dr after 0.4 miles.
-Follow Paradise Dr approximately 1.7 miles, turn right onto Taylor Rd, and follow to end (dead end).
+Please bring gloves if you have them.
+Snacks and extra water will be provided.
+RSVP’s are appreciated but not required.